ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 merge your PR.

-When this happens, it is a signal for you (or the lead who merged the PR) to change the `Issue tracker`_ status to "Resolved".
-Some issues may be flagged for backporting, in which case the status should be changed to "Pending Backport" (see the `Backporting`_ chapter for details).
+When this happens, it is a signal for you (or the lead who merged the PR) to change the :ref:`issue-tracker` status to "Resolved".
+Some issues may be flagged for backporting, in which case the status should be changed to "Pending Backport" (see the :ref:`backporting` chapter for details).

 See also :ref:`merging` for more information on merging.